velexi-research/TestTools.jl/docs/src/index.md

     TestTools as a dependency.

 !!! note
-    For zero dependency, TestTools must be installed in the default (global) environment.
+    To be noninvasive, TestTools must be installed in the default (global) environment.